 Who this is for

-Newsletter writers, lifecycle marketers, founders writing onboarding sequences, indie devs who send a monthly update.
+Newsletter writers, lifecycle marketers, founders writing onboarding sequences, and indie developers who send a monthly product update.

 When not to use these prompts